bxdoan/bxdoan/README.md

 <div align="center">

-> Don’t beg for things.
-Do it yourself, or else you won’t get anything.
+> The most common way people give up their power is by thinking they don’t have any.

-> — Renton Thurston —
+> — Alice Walker —

 </div>